 Hydrogen: A Promising Way to Decarbonize the Chemical Industry

 The United States is among the many developed economies that are working toward a net-zero future.
-The White House has a goal of halving the country’s emissions of greenhouse gases by 2030, and to reach carbon neutrality by 2050.
+The White House has a goal of halving the country's emissions of greenhouse gases by 2030 and reaching carbon neutrality by 2050.
 And in the Infrastructure Investment and Jobs Act (IIJA) of 2021, Congress dedicated $8 billion for clean hydrogen hubs (H2Hubs) in an effort to spur hydrogen mobility.
 Similar initiatives and investments, on a smaller scale, are taking place in the private sector.

 The Trouble with Hydrogen